-Next, refine the scanner so that it can deal with (that is, safely ignore) comments in the set of declarations.
-Suitable data files for testing are to be found in the files re3.txt and re4.txt.
+Next, refine the scanner so that it can deal with (that is, safely ignore) comments (possibly nested) in the list of programme offerings.
+Suitable data files for testing are to be found in the files radio3.txt and radio4.txt.